 Primary peak: When does your focus hit 4 or 5?
 For most people working a standard job, this is 8-11am.
 Protected primary peak time usually belongs to your full-time job, so this window is often unavailable for side work unless your job itself has slack periods.

-Secondary peak: The second-highest energy point in a given day or week – the window when cognitive capacity is strong but not at its daily maximum.
-This might be 6-8pm on weekdays (if your job isn’t energy-depleting), early mornings (6-8am before work), or focused stretches on the weekend.
-This is the window your side hustle actually needs.
-If you’re managing a side hustle with full time work, finding this window is the single most important thing you can do.
+The secondary peak is the second-highest energy window in a given day or week, a period when cognitive capacity is strong but below the daily maximum.
+It might be 6pm to 8pm on weekdays (if your job isn’t energy-depleting), early mornings (6am to 8am before work), or focused stretches on the weekend.
+This is the window your side hustle actually needs, and finding it is the single most important step if you’re managing a side hustle with full time work.

-Maintenance windows: Low-to-moderate energy periods suitable for administrative, learning, or routine tasks that do not require peak cognitive focus.
-What times can you use for lower-energy side hustle work – administrative tasks, learning, content consumption, or light brainstorming?
-Usually 3-4 of these appear each week during lunch, commutes, or scattered 30-minute gaps.
+Maintenance windows: Low-to-moderate energy periods suitable for tasks that do not require peak cognitive focus.
+These are the times for lower-energy side hustle work such as administrative tasks, learning, content consumption, or light brainstorming.
+Usually three or four appear each week during lunch, commutes, or scattered 30-minute gaps.
 The right side hustle management tools can help you squeeze more value from these short windows.

 So write these three patterns down.
 Be honest about which one is actually sustainable.

 Most side hustlers learn here that they don’t have as much secondary peak time as they assumed.
-If your secondary peak is only Wednesday 6-8pm and Saturday 7-9am – that’s about 4 focused hours per week.
+If your secondary peak is only Wednesday 6pm to 8pm and Saturday 7am to 9am, that’s about four focused hours per week.
 That’s the real constraint, not your calendar.

 Step 3: Assign your side hustle work to the right windows